MJoergen/HyperRAM/src/Example_Design/README.md

-# MEGA65 support files
+# Example Design

-This folder contains all the additional files needed to test the HyperRAM controller on the MEGA65 platform.
+This folder contains a complete example design written for the MEGA65 platform.

-The features provided by these files are:
+It consists of:

+* Trafic generator
 * Clock synthesis
 * HDMI output
 * Limited keyboard support

+## Trafic generator

+The trafic generator's sole purpose is to test the HyperRAM controller.
+It does this by generating first a sequence of WRITE operations (writing pseudo-random data to the entire HyperRAM device), and then a corresponding sequence of READ operations, verifying that the correct values are read back again.

+The trafic generator has a single control input (`start_i`) that starts the above mentioned process.
+There are two output signals indicating progress:

+* `led_active`: indicates the test is in progress.
+* `led_error`: indicates at least one error has occurred.

 ## Clock synthesis